Marc Weber Tobias

 Marc Weber Tobias is an American lawyer, writer, and researcher specializing in security systems, particularly locks and physical security mechanisms.
-He is known for his work on lock designs and insecurity engineering.
+He is known for his work on lock designs and what he calls insecurity engineering.

 Early life and education

 From an early age, Tobias developed an interest in disassembling objects to understand their functionality, which led him to focus on analyzing and testing the vulnerabilities of locks and security systems.

 Tobias earned a bachelor's degree from the University of Nebraska-Omaha in 1970 and a Juris Doctor from Creighton Law School in 1973.